 Voice recognition has become faster, intelligent, and efficient; just take a look at Siri, Cortana or Google Now.

 It Doesn’t Understand Complex Terms

 This was true during the early days of voice recognition software, but not anymore.
 Voice systems are utilized in many industries like law firms and hospitals and various companies have developed software suited for specific industries.

-For instance, the firm Nuance has created voice recognition software Dragon Legal’ for law industries that contains legal terms numbering more than 30,000.
-They have also made Dragon Medical Practice Edition 2′ which contains over 90 medical specialty and sub-specialty terms.
+For instance, the firm Nuance has created voice recognition software Dragon Medical which contains multiple medical specialty and sub-specialty terms.

 Hence, modern day software is able to understand complex terminologies as well.
 You can even import your own tailor-made list of words into the software.

 Nothing could be further from the truth.
 Voice recognition systems were indeed expensive, but that was a long time ago.
 For example, in 1990 when Nuance launched Dragon Dictation, it had a price tag of $9000.

 However, with advancements in computing and programming, the costs dropped and voice recognition software became inexpensive.
 Furthermore, why would you want to pay someone else to do your transcription when you can do it yourself and save time as well?